 If no similar trademarks are found and the examiner approves your application, the trademark will be published in the USPTO’s Official Gazette for 30 days.
 During that time, anyone can come forward and “oppose” the application.
 If no oppositions are submitted, then your trademark will go to final registration.

 Do I need to have a registered trademark before I start selling my goods or services?

 You can start selling a product or service before obtaining a registered trademark.
 However, keep in mind that doing business without registering your trademark first, means that a third party can not only use your trademark but become the rightful owner by registering it with the USPTO before you do.
 If you are serious about your business, then take the proper steps to ensure that your trademark is properly protected against infringement.

 Trademarks actually do not expire.
 But you do need to renew the trademark with the USPTO.
 The first renewal will be required approximately 5 years from the date of registration, another 5 years after that, and every 10 years thereafter.
 Please note that you run the risk of having your trademark cancelled if you miss a renewal deadline.
 Talk to a trademark attorney who can help you stay on top of the renewal deadlines.

 What is a “specimen” and when do I need one?

 You will need to include a specimen as part of your trademark application.
 A specimen is a sample of how you are actually using your trademark in commerce.
-A specimen could be a product label, product packaging, or a photo of signage which clearly displays the trademark being used in commercial activity.
+A specimen could be a product label, product packaging, or a photo of signage that clearly displays the trademark being used in commercial activity.
 If you’re selling a service as opposed to a product, then the USPTO will accept flyers, brochures, advertisements, etc. that display the trademark.
 If you are unsure about what would constitute an acceptable specimen, then speak to a trademark attorney.